 With Yours. by Work.Life, businesses get unlimited access to a range of workplace wellness programs, ranging from workspace amenities, to mental health initiatives.

-As leading experts in work happiness, we have tried and tested a range of workplace wellness strategies, so we know what works and what doesn’t; and can advise you accordingly.
+As leading experts in work happiness, we’ve tried and tested a range of workplace wellness strategies, so we know what works and what doesn’t.

 For a big or small business, workplace wellness programs are an important part of any HR strategy.

 Work wellness programs include various aspects of work culture; including physical wellbeing, mental wellbeing, and social wellbeing.
 They are designed to have positive outcomes; like decrease absenteeism, increase collaboration, spark creativity, boost productivity, and encourage employee relations.
-Ultimately, these can all have a positive impact on a business’ bottom line.
+These can all have a positive impact on a business’ bottom line.

-There are various workplace wellness ideas to choose from; some are thought to be more effective than others, while some will work better for specific types of companies and not for others.
+There are various workplace health and wellbeing activities and ideas to choose from; some are thought to be more effective than others, while some will work better for specific types of companies and not for others.

 Healthy, happy employees are proven to create a more productive workforce; so workplace wellness is designed to boost engagement and employee satisfaction, in order to increase output (ROI).